 MEET ANDREW

 Andrew gained firsthand legislative experience working for Speaker Emeritus Calvin K.Y.
-Say at the Honolulu City Council.
-In that role, he focused on issues impacting District 21 and learned directly from residents of Pālolo, Kaimukī, St. Louis Heights, Wilhelmina Rise, and surrounding neighborhoods.
-This experience reinforced the importance of responsive, community-driven leadership.
+Say at the Honolulu City Council, where he worked directly on issues affecting District 21.
+He listened closely to residents of Pālolo, Kaimukī, St. Louis Heights, Wilhelmina Rise, and surrounding communities about everyday concerns such as housing pressures, neighborhood upkeep, traffic safety, and the need for responsible development that respects neighborhood character.
+That experience reinforced his belief that good policy starts with listening, and must balance changing times with the needs of local families and long-time residents.

-Today, Andrew serves as Vice-Chair of the Pālolo Neighborhood Board, where he works with residents, community organizations, and City departments to address neighborhood concerns and advocate for local voices.
-He has also worked at the Hawaiʻi Department of Agriculture, supporting local farmers and strengthening Hawaiʻi’s food systems.
+In addition to his work at City Council, Andrew serves as Vice-Chair of the Pālolo Neighborhood Board, where he works with residents, community organizations, and City departments to address neighborhood concerns and advocate for local voices.
+He has also worked at the Hawaiʻi Department of Agriculture and Biosecurity, supporting local farmers and strengthening Hawaiʻi’s food systems.
 As a member of the Lao and Thai community, this work is deeply personal.
 Andrew understands the vital role Lao and Thai farmers play in sustaining Hawaiʻi’s agriculture and local economy, and he is committed to ensuring that our farmers receive the support and investment they deserve.

-Andrew is running because he believes government should work for everyday people — and reflect the communities it serves with integrity, empathy, and purpose.
+Andrew is running because he believes government must work for everyday people and reflect the communities it serves with integrity, empathy, and purpose.

 Andrew attended St. Patrick School in Kaimukī from 2001-2010